joshreed104/precourse-2/google-clone/README.md

-#Google Page Challenge!
+#Google Clone Challenge!

-Today you're going to be building a copy of the Google home page, one of the mostly visited pages in the world.
+Today you're going to be building a clone of the Google home page, one of the mostly visited pages in the world.
 Google itself is a successful company popular for it's highly efficient searched engine built with a meticulous algorithm.

 You are going to build this Google page in 2 days (recommended)